Backdoor Learning Curves: Explaining Backdoor Poisoning Beyond Influence Functions: Experiments

 \subsection{Experimental Setup}

-~ Our work investigates which factors influence backdoor vulnerability considering convex-learners and neural networks.
+~ Our work investigates which factors influence backdoor vulnerability considering convex learners and neural networks.
 In the following, we describe our datasets, models, and the backdoor attacks studied in our experiments.

-\myparagraph{Datasets.} We carried out our experiments on the MNIST~\cite{lecun2010mnist}, CIFAR10~\cite{Krizhevsky09learningmultiple} and Imagenette~\cite{imagenette}\footnote{Imagenette is a subset of 10 classes from Imagenet.
-We use the 320px version, where the shortest side of each image is resized to that size.} datasets.
-When adopting convex-learners we consider the two-class subproblems as in the work by Saha et al.~\cite{saha2020hidden} and Suya et al.~\cite{suya2021model}.
+\myparagraph{Datasets.} We carried out our experiments on MNIST~\cite{lecun2010mnist}, CIFAR10~\cite{Krizhevsky09learningmultiple} and Imagenette~\cite{imagenette}\footnote{Imagenette is a subset of 10 classes from Imagenet.
+We use the 320px version, where the shortest side of each image is resized to that size.}.
+Supplementary details on the datasets are reported in Appendix~\ref{sec:supplementary_dataset}.

+When adopting convex learners, we consider the two-class subproblems as in the work by Saha et al.~\cite{saha2020hidden} and Suya et al.~\cite{suya2021model}.
 On MNIST, we choose the pairs $7~\rm{vs}~1$, $3~\rm{vs}~0$, and $5~\rm{vs}~2$, as our models exhibited the highest clean accuracy on these pairs.
 On CIFAR10, analogous to prior work~\cite{saha2020hidden}, we choose \cifarairplanefrog, \cifarbirddog, and \cifarairplanetruck.
 On Imagenette we randomly choose \imagenettetenchtruck, \imagenetteplayerchurch, and \imagenettetenchparachute.
-For each two-class subtask we use $1500$ and $500$ samples as training and test set respectively.
+For each two-class subtask, we use $1500$ and $500$ samples as training and test set respectively.
 In the following section, we focus on the results of one pair on each dataset: $7~\rm{vs}~1$ on MNIST, \cifarairplanefrog ~on CIFAR10, and \imagenettetenchtruck ~on Imagenette.
-The results of the other pairs (reported in ~\ref{sec:supplementary_experiments}) are analogous.
-When testing our framework against neural networks, we train on all the ten classes of Imagenette.
-We use $70\%$ and $30\%$ of the entire dataset for training and test, respectively.
+The results of the other pairs (reported in Appendix~\ref{sec:supplementary_experiments}) are analogous.
+When testing our framework against neural networks, we train on all ten classes of Imagenette.
+We use $70\%$ and $30\%$ of the entire dataset for training and testing, respectively.